 Meet Your Hosts

-Anais grew up in Hudson County, New Jersey–the industrial part of Jersey with the skyline view of New York City.
-She was enriched by its ethnically diverse neighborhoods and (sometimes) hip urban vibe.
-She left HudCo to study at Lehigh University in Pennsylvania, and shortly after graduating with a degree in Economics moved to Costa Rica at age 22, where she still resides today.
+Anais grew up in Hudson County, New Jersey where she was enriched by its ethnically diverse neighborhoods and (sometimes) hip urban vibe.
+She left HudCo to study at Lehigh University in Pennsylvania, and shortly after graduating with a degree in Economics moved to Costa Rica.
+Seven years later, she moved back to her hometown and joined the tech startup word as a wearer of many hats, most of them digital.

 Born in Las Vegas and living on the streets, Maya was gifted to a woman at 3 1/2 years old.
 The woman was older and her adult children proclaimed.